josiahke/sample-sms-tool---laravel/readme.md

 - change file permission for storage and bootstrap folders ,as writable.
 - configure your web server for php (7.1 and above).
 - run your website on the browser.
-- enter username and password as admin
+- enter username and password as admin@test.com and admin respectively

 ## License